UG convoys: Slow eastbound convoys (UGS)

-Fast westbound convoys designated GUF
+Fast westbound convoys (GUF)

-A total of 335 ships returned to the United States along the southern trans-Atlantic route in 24 fast convoys beginning with the sailing of convoy GUF 2 from Casablanca on 29 November 1942.
+A total of 335 ships returned to the United States along the southern trans-Atlantic route in 24 fast convoys beginning with the sailing of Convoy GUF 2 from Casablanca on 29 November 1942.
 The last fast westbound convoy GUF 22 left Oran on 16 April 1945.
-Additional sections were identified as GUF 2A, GUF 15B, and GUF 17B.
+Additional sections were identified as Convoy GUF 2A, Convoy GUF 15B, and Convoy GUF 17B.
 No ships were lost from these fast convoys.

-Slow westbound convoys designated GUS
+Slow westbound convoys (GUS)

-Approximately 5200 ships returned to the United States along the southern trans-Atlantic route in 98 slow convoys beginning with the sailing of convoy GUS 2 from Oran on 21 December 1942.
-The last slow westbound convoy GUS 92 left Oran on 27 May 1945.
-Additional sections were identified as GUS 5A, GUS 5B, GUS 6A, GUS 7A, GUS 8A, GUS 10X, and GUS 55B.
-There were no losses from these convoys during the Atlantic portion of their voyage, but five ships were lost within the Mediterranean Sea:
+Approximately 5,200 ships returned to the United States along the southern trans-Atlantic route in 98 slow convoys beginning with the sailing of Convoy GUS 2 from Oran on 21 December 1942.
+The last slow westbound Convoy GUS 92 left Oran on 27 May 1945.
+Additional sections were Convoy GUS 5A, Convoy GUS 5B, Convoy GUS 6A, Convoy GUS 7A, Convoy GUS 8A, Convoy GUS 10X and Convoy GUS 55B.
+There were no losses from these convoys during the Atlantic portion of their voyage, but five ships were lost within the Mediterranean Sea.